zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 The logical variable in the first line indicates whether to compute the carrier concentration for the input chemical potential (if `F`)  or determine the chemical potential corresponding to the input carrier concentration (if `T`), thus only one of the chemical potential column and carrier concentration column in the ftemper file is meaningful.

-{% include note.html content=" In _calc_mode_='trans' calculations, `perturbo.x` only reads the chemical potential column and ignores the carrier concentration column (and the logical variable).
+The logical variable is only used in the 'setup' calculation.
+In all the other _calc\_mode_ options, `perturbo.x` reads the chemical potential column and ignores the carrier concentration column (and the logical variable).
 If one wants to perform transport calculations at given carrier concentrations, then set the logical variable to `T` in 'setup' calculations. `perturbo.x` will find the corresponding chemical potentials and update the ftemper file accordingly (overwrite the chemical potential and carrier concentration columns and set the logical variable to `F`).

-Note that `perturbo.x` only search for chemical potentials within the given energy window, try extending the energy window if the updated ftemper file does not show reasonable carrier concentrations." %}
+{% include note.html content="`perturbo.x` only search for chemical potentials within the given energy window, try extending the energy window if the updated ftemper file does not show reasonable carrier concentrations." %}

 Run perturbo.x with the following command (remember to link or copy prefix\_epwan.h5 in the current directory):

 ```
-$ mpirun -n 1 <perturbo_bin>/perturbo.x -npools 1 -i pert.in > pert.out
+$ mpirun -n 1 perturbo.x -npools 1 -i pert.in > pert.out
 ```

 The calculation will take a few minutes or longer, depending the number of k- and q- points and the size of the energy window.
 We obtain 4 output files (_prefix.doping_, _prefix\_tet.h5_, _prefix\_tet.kpt_, and _prefix.dos_):